denniskb/hy475/assign4_mapping/README.md

     // is 'depth.length'.
     var xScreen = ...;

-    // The observed depth is given by 'depth[xScreen]'',
+    // The observed depth is given by 'depth[xScreen]',
     // the physical depth is given by '-gridEye[1]'.
     // If both are within 7 px of each other, store a '-1'
     // in the corresponding array slot.